 Replacement Dwelling, Yoxall Lodge, Scotch Hills

-bi Design were approached by the client to look at replacing their dormer bungalow at Yoxall Lodge, with a bespoke large traditional style house, that both reflected the style of the barns and the vernacular of the local area.
+bi Design were approached by the client to look at replacing their dormer bungalow at Yoxall Lodge, with a bespoke large traditional style house, that both reflected the style of the adjacent converted barns and the vernacular of the local area.

-Due to the size and value of the exclusive barn conversions adjacent it, was essential that the replacement farmhouse was significantly larger than the dormer bungalow, to respect the history of the site and restore the hierarchy of buildings.
+Due to the size and value of the exclusive barn conversions adjacent, it was essential that the replacement farmhouse was significantly larger than the dormer bungalow, to respect the history of the site and restore the hierarchy of buildings.
 The planning department had made it clear they weren’t prepared to accept a new estate style property and they would only accept a high quality design solution.

 Our solution to provide a substantially larger house, which the planners would be happy to approve, was to look at creating a property, which appears to have had various extensions over an extended period.
 By using this method of design the overal bulk and scale appears much more in keeping.